xavierpok/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.
-* Commands that modify or create contacts, i.e. `add` and `edit`, time-stamp the contact with a last modified field.
+* Commands that modify contacts' detail or create contacts, i.e. `add` and `edit`, time-stamp the contact with a last modified field.
+  * `mark` is not considered as modifying contact's detail and hence does not change the last modified date.
 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>